 Common Questions of Fact in MDL 2768

-The cases were centeralized in federal court with MDL 2768 for the following reasons:
+The cases were centralized in federal court with MDL 2768 for the following reasons:

-- centralization in the District of Massachusetts is a convenient location for the centralized procedings;
+- Centralization in the District of Massachusetts is a convenient location for the centralized proceedings;

 Some of the common issues of fact, according to the judge that decided the case, were the following:

 - “the specific causes of the failure of each plaintiff’s device”; and